IBM07/nlp-finance-tracker/README.md

   scoped `SELECT` (no chaining, no comments-as-injection, no DDL, no unknown tables).
 - Ambiguous EDIT/DELETE targets (multiple fuzzy matches) return `CONFIRM_NEEDED` with candidates instead of guessing — nothing is mutated until the user picks one.
+- **Voice** sits *in front of* this pipeline, not inside it.
+The browser records a short clip via `MediaRecorder`, `POST /finance/transcribe` proxies it to Deepgram Nova-3 (server-side — the key never reaches the browser), and the returned text is dropped into the prompt bar.
+From there it's an ordinary typed prompt: the user still reviews it and hits send, so voice inherits every guarantee above and adds no new mutation path.

 <details>
 <summary><b>Why not just let the LLM write safer, sandboxed SQL?</b></summary>